-Fundación Escuela Nueva managed to cross this valley of death, expanding an initial pilot of 150 rural primary schools in Colombia in the mid-1970s to eventually reaching more than 20,000 public schools by 1988.
-No single factor was responsible for this journey, but rather a number of mutually reinforcing drivers, including founder Colbert's appointment as vice minister of education in 1982, evidence of the model's impact, community mobilization and support, and long-term financing from international partners, such as USAID, the Inter-American Development Bank, the United Nations Children's Emergency Fund (UNICEF), and the World Bank.
-Escuela Nueva also demonstrates that even after crossing the middle phase, sustainability is not guaranteed.
-While the model reached a scale of 24,000 schools and became a national policy, the program has been shown to be susceptible to political and administrative changes.
-Over the years, as Colombia has become decentralized, Escuela Nueva's implementation and sustainability have been highly dependent on the political will and the technical and financial capacity of the local and regional educational authorities.
-In turn, the level of implementation of the program across the country is not consistent.
+Without flexible and long-term funding, many interventions die in the "middle phase" of scaling.
+This phase, which occurs after prototype or proof of concept but before implementation at scale, is particularly important but often neglected.
+Chandy and colleagues describe this "valley of death" as where most creative ideas and innovations end up.163 Experience and Fundación Escuela Nueva managed to literature reviewed found that new ideas cross this valley of death, expanding an initial pilot of 150 rural primary schools in and pilots generally had little difficulty Colombia in the mid-1970s to eventually finding funding-"donors love to fund promising innovative new ideas; ministers reaching more than 20,000 public will push their pet project; and venture schools by 1988.
+No single factor was capitalists provide startup capital."164 responsible for this journey, but rather a At the other end of the spectrum, large, number of mutually reinforcing drivers, established programs sustain their including founder Colbert's appointment funding from national budgets.
+What is as vice minister of education in 1982, often missing in terms of development evidence of the model's impact, assistance, domestic budgets, and capital community mobilization and support, and markets is support for the middle stage of long-term financing from international scaling.165 partners, such as USAID, the Inter-American Development Bank, the United Bridging this middle phase requires Nations Children's Emergency Fund greater clarity and transparency (UNICEF), and the World Bank.
+Escuela regarding who funds which stage of the Nueva also demonstrates that even after scaling cycle.
+Domestic funding is clearly crossing the middle phase, sustainability needed to scale and sustain any efforts is not guaranteed.
+While the model to improve learning at a national scale. reached a scale of 24,000 schools and Earlier on, external support in the form of became a national policy, the program financial, in-kind, or technical assistance is has been shown to be susceptible to often needed during experimentation and political and administrative changes. adaptation of a model or approach.
+Over Over the years, as Colombia has the past few decades, there has been a become decentralized, Escuela Nueva's movement by the global community for implementation and sustainability have improving donor effectiveness through been highly dependent on the political areater harmonization or coordination of will and the technical and financial assistance.166 However, to date, frameworks capacity of the local and regional and policies calling for a clearer division educational authorities.
+In turn, the level of labor among donors have focused on of implementation of the program across financing across countries and sectors, the country is not consistent.

-Silicon Valley could be a useful model to consider in terms of how it embraces and allocates resources according to risk.
+and not on the phases or processes being financed.
+A greater focus on scaling could Silicon Valley could be a useful model to provide an opportunity for more rigorous consider in terms of how it embraces and research and data on funding along allocates resources according to risk. various stages of scaling.
 New ideas receive minimal funding, and as they prove themselves, they are able to attract more financial support.
 The more proved and less risky the initiative, the greater the sums available.167 Some development agencies-such as USAID's Development Innovations Venture and the Innovation Against Poverty by the Swedish International Development Cooperation (Sida)-have been experimenting with this approach.
 Both of these initiatives have fed into the more recently launched Global Innovations Fund (GIF), which aims to connect "innovators with scaling partners" to successfully scale social innovations and reach millions in the developing world.
 GIF partners have committed more than \$200 million over five years, and include DfID, USAID,